JLofgren418/Unpaid-Interns/README.md

 ## Release Notes

 Release 0.0

-This release is more developed than what was originally planned in the original project plan.
-Our original goal was to simply have a basic test function running, but have managed to gain ground on the database and UI sections of the application.

-UI

 * Preliminary UI design utilizing vaadin
 * Added ability to upload local files into the application